Sunday, August 4, 2024

 While John Christian Nace (1828-1928) had four children, none of his numerous descendants bear the Nace name.

 He and his wife Mary Ann Noffsinger (1828-1880) had only one son, William Robert Nace (1860-1935) whose living children were all female: Mary Lucy (1885-1979), Mattie Blanche (1886-1983), Cora Virginia (1888-1945), Annie Pearl (1890-1911), Ossie Bell (1894-1987), and Zora William (1903-1988).
-Zora hadn't been born when this 1904 picture was taken.
+Zora either hadn't been born or was still an infant when this (abt.
+1904) picture was taken.

 John named his son William after his own father, William Nace (1797-1863).
 Possibly William's middle name Robert came from John's brother Robert or John's great uncle, Robert F. Nace (1802-1884).
 In the 1800s, many first sons were given their paternal grandfather's first name.
 John Christian Nace himself was named after his own grandfather, John Christian Nace (1760-1855).